alpharesearch/GBZ/OS/README.md

 dtoverlay=gpio-key,gpio=5,keycode=16,label="KEY_Q" #LS
 dtoverlay=gpio-key,gpio=6,keycode=17,label="KEY_W" #RS

-could not get the generic overlay working in the emulator, so I installed https://github.com/adafruit/Adafruit-Retrogame
+Now, I could not get the generic overlay working in the emulator, so I installed https://github.com/adafruit/Adafruit-Retrogame and removed the gpio-key dtoverlays... but I this the generic methode should work too.
+I will need investige more.